samman375/stock-gains/README.md

 Investment history must currently be implemented manually using the `buy` command.
 Scraping of a order history file as input is planned as a future feature.

-Data is stored locally in `/store`.
+Data is stored locally in `/store` as a free solution and to avoid maintaining an active database connection.

 ### Recommended: